-(h) COMPLETION OF REGISTRATION
+(h) COMPLETION OF REGISTRATION See Regulation 16.1 (c).

 (i) RE-REGISTRATION

 A candidate whose registration has lapsed either by the passage of time or through non-payment of fees must seek permission of the Board of Studies to re-register as a candidate for the degree.
 In such cases, the Board may specify what previous periods of study may be counted towards the minimum prescribed period of study.
 The Board of Studies may specify the minimum period of study of a candidate before it is deemed that the provisions of the Regulations have been met.